 Socials

-Here are selected posts from my social medial accounts:
+Here are selected posts from my social media accounts:

 Why I’m suing the Department of Justice (May 16, 2025)